The Long History of LGBTQ+ Advocacy in Laguna Beach

 Like any city, Laguna Beach has its history and lucky for us, ours is pretty exciting.
 Our past has helped cultivate who we are today and we take pride in our journey that led us to where we are today.

-Laguna Beach’s rich history began in the very early times, when local Indians thrived on the rich coastal lands and freshwater canyon lakes that made up the area they named Lagonas, which translates to “lake.”
+Laguna Beach’s rich history began in the very early times, when local Native Americans thrived on the rich coastal lands and freshwater canyon lakes that made up the area they named Lagonas, which translates to “lake.”

 By the late 1800s visitors were making an annual pilgrimage through the canyons to camp at Laguna Beach each summer.
 By the time painter Norman St. Clair visited from San Francisco in 1903, Laguna Beach already had become a popular tourist destination for artists with a hotel: the Hotel Laguna.

 Like tourists of any era, St. Clair returned home with glowing reports and landscape paintings that led his artist friends to follow him south.
 It wasn't long before Plein Air artists like William Wendt and California marine artist Frank Cuprien moved to Laguna Beach.
 Within a few years, Laguna Beach had a permanent population of about 300 people -- half of whom were artists.